ojo-codes/mark-react-basics-proj--using-map/README.md

 It has different fields - which you can [read about in more detail in the `npm` docs](https://docs.npmjs.com/cli/v6/configuring-npm/package-json) - but two will be of particular interest to us in this project: `scripts` and `dependencies`.

 We'll come back to `scripts` later in this project.
-For now, if you look at `dependencies`, you will see that there is one direct _dependency_ listed: `jest`, a [JavaScript testing library](https://jestjs.io/).
+For now, if you look at `dependencies`, you will see that there is one direct _dependency_ listed: `jest`, a [JavaScript testing library](https://jestjs.io/) (which, as it happens, has also been open-sourced by Facebook).

 (The `"^26.6.3"` tells us about which versions of Jest are consistent with the project.
 Don't worry too much about that right now.)